 our fixed time control signals are sent out every day, turning appliances such as water cylinders and night store heaters on when our loading levels are always low.
 This fixed time control permanently shifts load away from the daytime periods when peaks occur

-our pricing signals provide incentives that reward customers who lower the amount of electricity they consume during our high priced peak period.
+our pricing signals provide incentives that reward customers who lower the amount of electricity they consume during our high-priced peak period.
 We provide ripple signals to tell customers that it's a peak period so that they can reduce their load and reduce their charges – this arrangement is more useful for larger business connections with special half-hour interval metering that records the reduced loading level during the peak period.
-We operate a separate set of pricing signals for our major customers and many of these customers lower their load, and use backup generation, to lower their electricity charges during our high priced peak loading periods (refer to our pricing policy for more details).
+We operate a separate set of pricing signals for our major customers and many of these customers lower their load, and use backup generation, to lower their electricity charges during our high-priced peak loading periods.

 Ripple receivers are usually installed to take advantage of the cheaper pricing plans that are available, and, for electric water heating, it’s mandatory to have one.
 For more information about ripple control:

 for customers, see our Ripple control option summary